 Protecting Your Best Interests In A Military Divorce

-At the Law Office of George C. Ruiz, PLLC, we have years of experience with complex family matters.
+At the Ruiz & Associates, PLLC, we have years of experience with complex family matters.
 During a divorce where one person is an active service member, these issues can take on a new level of complexity.
 Our focus is always on protecting your rights and preserving both parent’s relationship with their children.

 During your free consultation, we will review the issues unique to your divorce and ensure you know all your options.

 Attorney George C. Ruiz knows how to navigate the nuances of your military divorce successfully.
 We are skilled at representing both military members or their spouses.

 We can guide you through common divorce issues and matters unique to military members, such as:

 - Compliance with state and federal laws

 - Difficulties with custody due to various deployments

 - Determining fair visitation rights, even if you live in different parts of the world

 - The potential to pause a divorce while deployed